the-simian/hexo-tag-googlemaps/README.md

 ## Intro ##

-Not: this is in alpha

-This is still in alpha, and only take a lat and long
+Note: This tag plugin is very early in its development, and basically only takes a latitud and longitude as arguments.

-use it like this you don't need to close the tag

 {% google-maps latitude longitude  %}

+You can put as many as you'd like on a page.

+## Example

+{% google-maps 35.21792 -97.50329  %}

+{% google-maps 71.29056 -156.78861  %}

+will produce two maps for Oklahoma City and Barrow, Alaska